CoderJackLiu/UE5EditorExtension/README.md

 This project is a collection of editor extension tools, aimed at enhancing the efficiency and automation of asset import and editor operations.

 ## Features

-- **CustomAssets Branch**: Offers custom FBX asset import, automatically serialized into CustomMesh UAsset.
-Includes creation menu page extension for generating CustomMesh assets, custom viewport, thumbnail rendering, and custom project settings (e.g., setting the save path for StaticMesh).
+- **CustomAssets Branch**:
+  - Introduces an advanced custom FBX asset import tool, capable of automatically converting FBX files into CustomMesh UAssets.
+  - Includes an innovative menu page extension feature, enabling users to easily create CustomMesh assets.
+  - Features custom viewport and thumbnail rendering to enhance asset visualization.
+  - Offers flexible project settings options, such as custom save paths for StaticMesh.

+- **EditorOperatorListener Branch**:
+  - Focused on demonstrating how to optimize editor operations and code efficiency.
-- **EditorOperatorListener Branch**: Focuses on code organization and sharing.
-Demonstrates how to bind delegates to capture editor operations, including selecting actors under the viewport, changes in selected actors, selecting assets in Content, opening specific levels, etc.
+  - Provides rich examples showing how to bind delegates to capture and respond to various editor actions, including selecting actors in the viewport, monitoring changes in selected actors, and managing assets in Content.
+  - Enables developers to gain a deeper understanding of the editor's internal mechanisms.

+- **Master Branch**:
+  - Acts as the hub of the project, consolidating and integrating features from all branches.
+  - Provides a comprehensive ReadMe, aiding new users in quickly getting started.
-- **Master Branch**: Consolidates all branch features and displays the ReadMe document.
-Future updates will include collections of branches for specific engine versions.
+  - Future updates will include consolidated features for specific Unreal Engine versions, facilitating developers in selecting the appropriate toolkit.

 ## How to Use
 1. **Install Unreal Engine 5.3**: Ensure that Unreal Engine 5.3 is installed on your system.
 You can download and install it from the [Unreal Engine Official Website](https://www.unrealengine.com/).